Ron Paul: Political party identification

 Paul returned to his private medical practice and managing several business ventures after losing the 1988 election; but by 1996, he was ready to return to politics, this time running on the Republican Party ticket again.
-He said that he had never read the entire Libertarian platform when he ran for president as a Libertarian in 1988, and that "I worked for the Libertarians on my terms, not theirs."
+He said that he had never read the entire Libertarian platform when he ran for president on that ticket in 1988, and that "I worked for the Libertarians on my terms, not theirs."
 He added that in terms of a political label he preferred to call himself "a constitutionalist.
 In Congress I took an oath to uphold the Constitution, not the (Republican) platform."
 When he lost the Republican Party presidential primary election in 2008, Paul criticized the two major political parties, saying that there was no real difference between the parties and that neither of them truly intended to challenge the status quo.
 He refused to endorse the Republican Party's nominee for president, John McCain, and lent his support to third-party candidates instead.

 In the 2012 presidential campaign, during which he acknowledged it was unlikely that he would win the Republican Party nomination, Paul again asserted that he was participating in the Republican Party on his own terms, trying to persuade the rest of the party to move toward his positions rather than joining in with theirs.
 He expressed doubt that he would support any of his rivals should they win the nomination, warning that, "If the policies of the Republican Party are the same as the Democrat Party and they don't want to change anything on foreign policy, they don't want to cut anything, they don't want to audit the Fed and find out about monetary policy, they don't want to have actual change in government, that is a problem for me."
 On that same theme he said in another interview, "I would be reluctant to jump on board and tell all of the supporters that have given me trust and money that all of a sudden, I'd say, [all] we've done is for naught.
 So, let's support anybody at all ... even if they disagree with everything that we do."